The Views Just Keep Coming

 In a land where pheasants flourish, Paul Nelson Farm stands eloquently at the pinnacle of hunting lodge experiences, apart from all the rest.
 5000-plus acres of countryside dedicated solely to pheasant habitat create a wingshooter’s panoramic paradise.
 But truth be told, it is far more than just the unparalleled bird densities that draws the wise hunter here.

 And it all becomes evident when that first step is taken inside the welcoming warmth of the Paul Nelson Farm hearth.
 For it is the upscale accommodations that push this amazing place into a rarified echelon all its own.
 With 45,000 square feet of lodging space—and each room more wondrous than the next, there is indeed space for one and all at this most special of pheasant hunting venues.
 Discover for yourself the legendary lodging, long-range shooting and hunting adventures found only at the Farm.

 Today, Paul’s legacy and his passion flourish.
-Paul’s son, Erik and Tami Nelson as well as Paul’s wife Cheryl Nelson continue the legendary PNF experience.
+Paul’s son, Erik Nelson as well as Paul’s wife Cheryl Nelson continue the legendary PNF experience.
 For those who desire world-class, we welcome you to Paul Nelson Farm.

 1941 – Paul’s parents, Lyle and Jessie, moved from Onida, SD to a farm two miles northwest of the current lodge.

 1945 – Lyle and Jessie bought the land around the present lodge and made this farm the “home place.”
 Lyle raised wheat, corn and sheep.
 The farm was fenced for grazing.